dhis2/dhis2-mobile-ui/docs/getting-started.md

 guidelines for designing user-friendly apps.
 A reusable component library provides the building blocks to develop DHIS2 apps with consistent user experience.

-The UI library more than just a collection of components, there also are principles, such as predefined colors, layout, typography, icons and patterns.
+The UI library is more than just a collection of components, there also are principles, such as predefined colors, layout, typography, icons and patterns.
 You can find all of these in the [DHIS2 UI documentation](https://ui.dhis2.nu/).